 Further, the record for the highest altitude tiger in Nepal was broken twice in the same year, providing evidence tigers are on the move.
 Early in 2020 a tiger was recorded in the far west of Nepal at 2500m, which was surpassed in November with a tiger recorded at 3165m in the far east of the country.
 At the heart of this range expansion are core protected areas, connected by corridors and the presence of adequate prey species in the wider landscape.

 How did you, the supporters, help?

-By supporting WWF-UK, whether that’s through a tiger adoption or a one-off donation to our tiger appeals, you are helping to fund critical work in important tiger landscapes in India, Nepal, China and Russia.
+By supporting WWF-UK, whether that’s through a tiger adoption or a one-off donation to our tiger appeals, you are helping to fund critical work in important tiger landscapes in India, Nepal and China.
 In these tiger range countries, this support will help fund such work as camera trap monitoring and data analysis, strengthening protection against poaching, managing and reducing human-tiger conflict, and maintaining and improving habitat connectivity.